swagatpattnaik72/IntervueLoginTest/README.md

 ** Intervue Login Automation Test**

-This Java Selenium automation script logs into [Intervue.io](https://www.intervue.io), performs a search, and logs out.
+This is a Java Selenium automation script that logs into [Intervue.io](https://www.intervue.io), performs a search and then logs out.

 ## Prerequisites
-- Java 17 or above
+- Java 17 or higher installed
 - Selenium WebDriver library added to your project (via Maven or JAR files)
-- Chrome browser installed
+- Google Chrome browser installed
 - ChromeDriver (version must match your Chrome browser)
 - Any Java IDE (like Eclipse, IntelliJ IDEA, or VS Code)